lavague-ai/LaVague/docs/docs/learn/browser-drivers.md

 ```

 You can then use LaVague as usual (see the final example of the Selenium Driver section).

+!!! note "Playwright Driver limitations"
+    The Playwright Driver is not compatible with:

+        - running LaVague in Google Colabs/notebooks
+        - with the Gradio demo launched via the `agent.demo()` method

+    This is due to compatibility issues with the Playwright async API.

+    > If you want us to work on implementing a fix by supporting the Playwright sync API, please open a feature request on GitHub so we can gauge interest.

 ## Optional arguments